Marchell0o0/CTU_homeworks/README.md

 ## PRG (Programming in C)

 Engineering focused C language.
 Work related to memory allocation and multi-threated programming.
-Projects focused on programming concepts, such as ASCII art, prime factorization, Caesar cipher, grep implementation, matrix operations, and data structure implementation.
+Projects focused on programming concepts, such as prime factorization, Caesar cipher, grep implementation, matrix operations, and data structure implementation.
 The semestral work is a multi-threaded fractal drawing program.

-## KUI (Cybernetics and Robotics)
+## KUI (Cybernetics and Artificial Intelligence)

 AI and decision-making algorithms course in Python.
 Projects exploring artificial intelligence techniques, including A* algorithm for maze-solving, Reversi player using minimax with alpha-beta pruning, Markov Decision Process, and reinforcement learning for policy in a maze.